matheucampbell/NeuroData/Collection/DataCollectionGuide.md

 ## Uploading
 1. In a terminal, export the API key environment variable from your Redivis account.
 Generate one if necessary.
 2. Run upload_session.py from this repository.
 Follow the instructions to provide your session directory.
+3. You may need to be granted access to our dataset.
+Slack Matheu for access.
-3. Your session should be uploaded!
+4. Your session should be uploaded!